ray-project/ray/doc/source/cluster/job-submission.rst

 Above, we ran the "Quick Start" example on a local Ray cluster.
 When connecting to a `remote` cluster via the CLI, you need to be able to access the Ray Dashboard port of the cluster over HTTP.

 One way to do this is to port forward ``127.0.0.1:8265`` on your local machine to ``127.0.0.1:8265`` on the head node.
-If you started your remote cluster with the :ref:`Ray Cluster Launcher <ref-cluster-quick-start>`, then the port forwarding can be set up automatically using the ``ray dashboard`` command (see :ref:`monitor-cluster` for details).
+If you started your remote cluster with the :ref:`Ray Cluster Launcher <ref-cluster-getting-started>`, then the port forwarding can be set up automatically using the ``ray dashboard`` command (see :ref:`monitor-cluster` for details).

 To use this, run the following command on your local machine, where ``cluster.yaml`` is the configuration file you used to launch your cluster: